Climate Change

 Others

-Internal carbon pricing ¥10,000/ton of CO2, utilized in our investment decision-making, awards program, etc.
+Internal carbon pricing ¥15,000/t-CO2, utilized in our investment decision-making, awards program, etc.

-Incorporation of climate change issues into remuneration of executives Attainment of “promoting sustainability,” including climate change-related initiatives, reflected in performance-linked remuneration
+Incorporation of climate change issues into remuneration of executives Attainment of “promoting sustainability,” including initiatives related to tackling climate change, reflected in performance-linked remuneration

-Overview of the Asahi Kasei Group response to climate change
+Overview of the our response to climate change